 - Managing these pots of money is much easier if transfers and deposits are automated, that way you’ll have less chance of spending on a whim.

-- It’s never too late to start saving, especially if you use our savings plan calculator or how to save tips to help you get started.
+- It’s never too late to start saving, especially if you use our how to save tips to help you get started.